-ccss 4 - Mastery 3 - Proficient 2 - Basic 1 - Below Basic 0 - No Evidence Solve radical equations (A.REI.2) Can extend thinking beyond the standard, including tasks Solve a radical equation with multiple radicals and identify extraneous solutions Solve a radical equation with a variable on both sides and identify extraneous solutions Solve a multi-step radical equation Little evidence of reasoning Graph and interpret radical functions (F.IF.7b) one of the following: • Designing Identify the meaning of a point from both graphs and verbal/written descriptions in terms of the context Identify the meaning of a point from a graph or verbal/written description in terms of the context Identify the meaning of a point from a graph or verbal/written description or application to solve the problem Identify Transformations (F.BF.3) Connecting Synthesizing Applying Justifying Critiquing Analyzing Creating Proving Identify the effect on a graph by replacing $f(x)$ with more than two transformations: $f(x) + k$, $a f(x)$, $f(bx)$, $f(x + h)$ for specific positive and negative values of the constants a , b , b , and b Identify the effect on a graph by replacing $f(x)$ with \underline{two} transformations: $f(x) + k$, $a f(x)$, $f(bx)$, $f(x + h)$ for specific positive and negative values of the constants a , b , b , and b Identify the effect on a graph by replacing $f(x)$ with a single transformation: $f(x) + k$, $a f(x)$, $f(bx)$, $f(x + h)$ for specific positive and negative values of the constants a, b, h, and k Does not meet the criteria in a level 1 Write a function given more than two transformations.
-Write a function given two transformations.
+ccss 4 - Mastery 3 - Proficient 2 - Basic 1 - Below Basic 0 - No Evidence Solve radical equations (A.REI.2) Can extend thinking beyond the standard, including tasks Solve a radical equation with multiple radicals and identify extraneous solutions Solve a radical equation with a variable on both sides and identify extraneous solutions Solve a multi-step radical equation Little evidence of reasoning or Graph and interpret radical functions (F.IF.7b) that may involve one of the following:Designing that may involve one of the following: Designing Identify the meaning of a point from both graphs and verbal/written descriptions in terms of the context Identify the meaning of a point from a graph or verbal/written description in terms of the context Identify the meaning of a point from a graph or verbal/written description application to solve the problem Identify Transformations (F.BF.3) Connecting Synthesizing Applying Justifying Critiquing Analyzing Creating Proving Identify the effect on a graph by replacing $f(x)$ with more than two transformations: f(x) + k, $a f(x)$ , f(bx), $f(x + h)$ for specific positive and negative values of the constants a, b, h, and k Identify the effect on a graph by replacing $f(x)$ with two transformations: f(x) + k, $a f(x)$ , f(bx), $f(x + h)$ for specific positive and negative values of the constants a, b, h, and k Identify the effect on a graph by replacing $f(x)$ with a single transformation: f(x) + k, $a f(x)$ , f(bx), $f(x + h)$ for specific positive and negative values of the constants a, b, h, and k Does not meet the criteria in a level 1 Write a function given more than two transformations .
+Write a function given two transformations .
 Write a function given a transformation .
-Compare key features (F.IF.9) Compare key features of two functions represented algebraically graphically numerically in tables verbal descriptions Key features include: intercepts domain/range increasing or decreasing positive or negative symmetries end behavior Compare key features of two functions represented algebraically graphically numerically in tables verbal descriptions Key features include: intercepts domain/range increasing or decreasing Compare key features of two functions represented
+Compare key features (F.IF.9) Compare key features of two functions represented algebraically graphically numerically in tables verbal descriptions Key features include: intercepts domain/range increasing or decreasing positive or negative symmetries end behavior Compare key features of two functions represented algebraically graphically numerically in tables verbal descriptions Key features include: intercepts domain/range increasing or decreasing Compare key features of two functions represented algebraically graphically numerically in tables verbal descriptions Key features include: intercepts domain/range

-- A.REI.2 Solve simple rational and radical equations in one variable, and give examples showing how extraneous solutions may arise. - F.IF.7 Graph functions expressed symbolically and show key features of the graph, by hand in simple cases and using technology for more complicated cases b.
+A.REI.2 Solve simple rational and radical equations in one variable, and give examples showing how extraneous solutions may arise.

+- F.IF.7 Graph functions expressed symbolically and show key features of the graph, by hand in simple cases and using technology for more complicated cases b.
 Graph square root, cube root, and piecewise-defined functions, including step functions and absolute value functions. - F.BF.3 Identify the effect on the graph of replacing f(x) by f(x + k), k f(x), f(kx) and f(x) + k, for specific values of k (both negative and positive); find the value of k given the graphs.
 Experiment with cases and illustrate an explanation of the effects on the graph using technology.
 Include recognizing even and odd functions from their graphs and algebraic expressions for them. - F.IF.9 Compare properties of two functions each represented in a different way (algebraically, graphically, numerically in tables, or by verbal descriptions).
 For example, given a graph of one quadratic function and an algebraic expression for another, say which has the larger maximum.